KMNitesh/analysis/README.md

 10. Density of State (DOS) Spectrum
 11. Hydrogen bond lifetime analysis
 12. Various angle related analysis and can convert probability distribution to Gibbs free energy plot
+13. Orientation-Resolved Radial Distribution Functions (JCTC 2019, 15, 803−812)
-13. Use AmberMask for select Residues, Atoms in topolgoy structure
+14. Use AmberMask for select Residues, Atoms in topology structure
-14. Use Domain Specific Language(DSL) script to drive analysis process
+15. Use Domain Specific Language(DSL) script to drive analysis process
-15. Other practical utilities for using Tinker
+16. Other practical utilities for using Tinker

 #### Build Requirements
 - Language : C++17 ( GCC 7.x or above ) and its STL